psu13/mutable-hakyll/posts/quantum.md

 the $| \psi \rangle$ is a "ket" or "ket vector" and the $\langle \psi |$ is a "bra".
 So you put them together and you get a "bra ket" or ["braket"](https://en.wikipedia.org/wiki/Bra–ket_notation).
 So all of this silliness is in service of a bad pun.
+Those wacky physicists thought this joke was so funny that we've been stuck with this notation for almost a hundred years now.

-There is also some subtle math that you have to do to make sure that the "bra" $\langle \psi |$ is a thing that makes sense in this context, but let's assume we have done that and it has all worked out.
+There is also some subtle math that you have to do to make sure that the "bra" $\langle
+\psi |$ is a thing that makes sense in this context, but let's assume we have done that and it has all worked out.

-Those wacky physicists thought this joke was so funny that we've been stuck with this notation for a hundred years now.

 As always, I refer you to wikipedia for the [comprehensive list of important inner product facts](https://en.wikipedia.org/wiki/Inner_product_space#Definition).